It is that time of year again, and I’m here to give you the top 10 Easy Ways to Know You Don’t Belong in the School Pickup or Dropoff line!

 (Hi teachers! 🙂 I’m sure you’ve loved my pjs too during school pickup (and occasionally drop off.
 Shhhh.
 Don’t tell.
 Yoga pants are now considered day wear)!
 Heeeeey!
 Working from home has to have SOME benefits, right?
 I was dressed for conferences.
 Thank your lucky stars.)

-That’s a good (though personal) question, actually, and one I’ve tried to jump on board with myself, but I just can’t.
+That’s a good question, actually, and one I’ve tried to jump on board with myself, but I just can’t.
 The bus.
-Just no.
+Just no. (2016 Update: I had enough of the pick up line.
+They all ride the bus home. 😯 )

 You all have given your 3rd graders unrestricted data-enabled smart phones now, and do you even KNOW what those little